-Now, we allow two types of breakdown to occur: total, as defined above, and partial, where the robot can continue moving after the breakdown (possibly with a lower $f$ or higher $K$ or $\lambda$).
-This means that the robot can now move in two distinct modes: mode 1, when it is fully functional, and mode 2, when it is damaged.
+Now, we allow for two types of breakdown: total, as defined above, and partial, where the robot can continue moving after the breakdown (possibly with a lower $f$ or higher $K$ or $\lambda$).
+As before, a total breakdown immobilizes the robot until it is fixed in place.
+Thus, we now have two distinct modes in which the robot can travel and must decide on a trajectory: mode 1, when it is fully functional, and mode 2, when it is damaged and moving toward a repair depot.
 We model this as a PDMP, where each mode has its own value function and they are coupled due to switching via breakdowns and repairs.
 If we first assume $u_2$ (the value function in mode 2) is known, then the expected cost in mode 1 is

-where $T_b$ is the time at which the first partial breakdown occurs, $\sscap{T}{G} = \inf\{s | \vy(s) \in G\}$ is the time the agent would reach the target if no breakdown occured, and $T_1 = \min\{T_b, \sscap{T}{G}\}$.
+where $T_b$ is the time at which the first partial breakdown occurs, $\sscap{T}{G} = \inf\{s | \vy(s) \in G\}$ is the time the robot would reach the target if no breakdown occurred, and $T_1 = \min\{T_b, \sscap{T}{G}\}$.
+The last term in \eqref{eq:cost1} is only nonzero when a partial breakdown occurs before the robot reaches the goal, in which case the robot switches to mode 2.
 If partial breakdowns occur at some known rate $\phi(\vx)$, then this is an example of a randomly-terminated finite-horizon control problem, as outlined in \cite{AndrewsVlad}.